powerdistribution/powerdistribution.github.io/calculators/OpenETran.md

   the input file.

 * The Arresters tab is based on the `arrbez` component.
-If you would like to use the `arrester` component, you must use the raw OpenETran input format in the Advanced tab.
+If you would like to use the `arrester` component, you can use the raw OpenETran input format in the Advanced tab.
 Likewise, the Insulators tab is based on the `insulator` component (the `lpm` component is also available in OpenETran).